mysteryhobo/Programming-Notes/HTTP.md

 ### **Cors: Cross Origin Resource Sharing**

 - Security measure enforced by browsers to restrict Requests of data to a server from a different origin
-- sent in the headers with the webpage
+- Sent in the headers with the webpage
 - Not an issue of the web page and the api come from the same server (the same origin)
 - But a website may opt-in to making requests from api that are not its origin
 - Headers are sent to the client stating what it may access.